pawurb/node-postgres-wiki/Example.md

         // handle an error from the query if(handleError(err)) return;

-        // return the client to the connection pool for other requests to use done();
+        // return the client to the connection pool for other requests to reuse done();
-        res.writeHead(200, {'content-type': 'text/html'});
+        res.writeHead(200, {'content-type': 'text/plain'});
         res.end('You are visitor number ' + result.rows[0].count);
       });
     });